bjt-user/Linux/pass.md

 #### setup totp (time based one time password / 2 factor authentication)

-(Maybe use `-e` to enable echoing the uri)
+(`-e` is useful to enable echoing the uri)
 ```
-pass otp insert service/username
+pass otp insert service/username -e
 ```

 You to insert a URI that looks like this: